ultrabug/py3status/py3status/modules/README.md

 ### <a name="dpms"></a>dpms

-Activate or deactivate DPMS and screen blanking.
+Turn on and off DPMS and screen saver blanking.

 This module allows activation and deactivation of DPMS (Display Power Management Signaling)